mdalmau/community-archiving-toolkit/faq.md

 Indiana University Bloomington Institute for Digital Arts & Humanities (IDAH) fosters digitally-inflected creative pursuits, research, and teaching for IU Bloomington faculty and students who represent a broadly inclusive constituency across the arts and humanities, whether they are experimenting for the first time with digital methods or advancing a project for public or scholarly audiences, through thoughtful critique and inclusive approaches.

 ## Who are the partners?
 Our focus is currently on communities surrounding IXeM's and IDAH's home base -- present-day, Los Angeles, California and Bloomington, Indiana.
 However, we are eager to extend partnerships into the Midwest, starting with Indiana, IDAH's home state, and Illinois, IXeM's newly adopted state.
-If your organization is interested in learning more about this work, contact [idah@indiana.edu] (mailto:idah@indiana.edu).
+If your organization is interested in learning more about this work, contact [idah@indiana.edu](mailto:idah@indiana.edu).

 ##  What are the partners' responsibilities and commitments?
 Partners lead outreach to their community or communities.
 They determine community needs for digital archiving and storytelling, and they help foster relationship-building between the collaborators and the partner communities.